rgrinnovatellc/rgrinnovatellc.github.io/README.md

 This repository is configured for GitHub Pages-style static hosting.

+Important for this repository:

+- This site depends on `jekyll-scholar` and custom gems from `Gemfile`.
+- In GitHub repository settings, set Pages Source to `GitHub Actions`.
+- Do not use `Deploy from a branch` for this repo, because that path runs the restricted `actions/jekyll-build-pages` environment (`github-pages` gem / Jekyll 3.10) and does not support `jekyll-scholar` tags.

 Typical deployment flow:

 1. Commit and push source changes to the configured branch.